openfaas/docs/docs/tutorials/local-kind-registry.md

 ### Install KinD

 These instructions are adapted from the KinD documentation.
-Our goal is to keep everything locally including a local Docker registry.
+Our goal is to run Kubernetes using Docker, along with a built-in registry.

-> The official KinD docs provides a [shell script](https://kind.sigs.k8s.io/docs/user/local-registry/) to create a Kubernetes cluster with local Docker registry enabled.
+The example below was copied from the [KinD documentation](https://kind.sigs.k8s.io/docs/user/local-registry/).

 ```bash
 #!/bin/sh